EmilyLindsay-Smith/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am interested in the internal structure of words (phonology and morphology), how they are processed in the brain (psycholinguistics), and how they change over time (historical linguistics).
+I am fascinated by how linguistic research in these areas can contribute to computational speech recognition.

-I am currently a Postdoctoral Research Fellow at the Surrey Morphology Group, investigating analogy with Erich Round.
-I am also an Postdoctoral Research Assistant at the University of Oxford, using python to optimise the FlexSR speech recognition program.
+I am currently a Postdoctoral Researcher at the Faculty of Linguistics, Philology and Phonetics at University of Oxford.
+I work primarily on the EPSRC-funded Pertinacity grant (2022-2027), where I am responsible for the computational strand of the project.

-I have previously worked as Departmental Lecturer in Phonology and Outreach Officer at the University of Oxford and Associate Lecturer in Education at Oxford Brookes.
-My teaching experience includes phonology, phonetics, psycholinguistics, historical linguistics, morpholoyg and general linguistics.
+Previously, I worked at the Surrey Morphology Group as a Postdoctoral Research Fellow exploring typological patterns in analogy with Erich Round.
+I have also worked as an Outreach Officer and Departmental Lecturer in Phonology at the University of Oxford and Associate Lecturer in Education at Oxford Brookes.
+My teaching includes phonology, phonetics, psycholinguistics, historical linguistics, morphology and general linguistics.

-In terms of my research, I am currently working on analogy.
-My doctoral work focused on the phonological typology of modern Arabic varieties with regards to syllable structure, stress, and affixation.
-I also explore the psycholinguistic processing of complex words through psycholinguistic experiments.
+I completed my doctorate at Oxford in 2021, where I looked at phonological typology of modern Arabic varieties with regards to syllable structure, stress, and affixation.

 Outside of linguistics, I enjoy crochet, strategy board games, and fantasy fiction.